julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Keep dried herbs in glass jars, away from sunlight and moisture.
 Infused oils should be refrigerated and used within a few months.

 **Q: Do these remedies have spiritual or magical significance?**
 Yes.
 In European folk tradition, many herbs were imbued with protective or cleansing energy, not just physical healing properties.
+Learn more about these herbs here: **[Ancient Plant Magic For Body And Spirit](/witchy-herbs-for-healing/)**.

 **Q: Can these remedies be used preventively?**
 Yes.
 Some herbs like plantain or yarrow were carried or worn to prevent infections, soothe minor injuries, and provide spiritual protection.